iancoleman/bip39/readme.md

 significant operational difficulties.

-As a result, if you would like to support this project financially you are encouraged to donate to one of the many groups that makes the internet a place amenable to projects such as this one.
+As a result, if you would like to support this project financially you are encouraged to donate to one of the many groups that make the internet a place amenable to projects such as this one.

 [Donation-accepting organizations and projects](https://en.bitcoin.it/wiki/Donation-accepting_organizations_and_projects)